Skip to content

 The High Court in London recently assessed damages in a case of image-based abuse.

-In September 2020, the defendant was convicted of voyeurism and other sexual offences.
+In September 2020, the Defendant was convicted of voyeurism and other sexual offences.
 A two-year suspended sentence was imposed, and he was ordered to sign the Sex Offenders Register for ten years.

 The claimant suffered chronic PTSD and issued civil proceedings against the defendant.
 Default judgement was entered in June 2021.